yuzi-zly/yuzi-zly.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Consistency Management
+  - Software Consistency Management
-  - Property Checking
+  - Software Constraint Mining
   - Software Quality Assurance

 # Education to show in About widget